Table of Contents

 Ghawar Field, Saudi Arabia

-Ghawar is a giant anticlinal trap within Jurassic carbonate reservoirs.
-The structural closure is nearly 250 km long, formed by basement-involved tectonics.
-The reservoir quality is primarily controlled by primary porosity in oolitic and grainstone facies, with secondary dissolution enhancing permeability.
+The Ghawar Field exemplifies a giant anticlinal trap formed by basement-involved tectonics in Jurassic carbonate reservoirs.
+Its nearly 250-kilometer-long structural closure traps vast quantities of oil.
+Reservoir quality is controlled by primary porosity in oolitic and grainstone facies, with secondary porosity developed through dissolution processes enhancing permeability.
+The field's success underscores the importance of structural highs and diagenetic modifications in reservoir formation.

 Prudhoe Bay, Alaska

-This field is a combination structural-stratigraphic trap in the Ivishak Sandstone.
-The trap is bounded by an unconformity on top and a fault on the east side.
-High-energy deltaic and braided stream deposits provide excellent reservoir quality.
-The field demonstrates how multiple physical features can work together.
+Prudhoe Bay is a combined structural-stratigraphic trap located within the Ivishak Sandstone.
+The trap is bounded by an unconformity on top and a major fault on the eastern boundary.
+High-energy deltaic and braided stream deposits provide excellent reservoir quality with good porosity and permeability.
+This field demonstrates how multiple physical features—structural deformation, stratigraphic truncation, and depositional facies—can interact to form complex yet productive traps.

 Johan Sverdrup, North Sea